brandon-site/what-got-me-into-bmx/README.md

 # what-got-me-into-bmx My Freestyle BMX Journey
+Hi, I'm Brandon Lewis and today I'm here to talk about what got me into BMX.
 People often ask me what inspired me to start riding freestyle BMX.

 To answer that, I have to go back to when I was a kid.